-The paper most closely related to ours is Blundell, Pistaferri and Preston (2008), who use individual income and consumption data to estimate the extent to which households are able to insure against income shocks.
-Blundell, Pistaferri and Preston (2008) use income data from the PSID and adopt an imputation procedure to construct a measure of total non-durable consumption for households in the PSID, given food expenditure data and a demand function for food, estimated from the CEX.
+The paper most closely related to ours is Pistaferri et al. (forthcoming), who use individual income and consumption data to estimate the extent to which households are able to insure against income shocks.
+Pistaferri et al. (forthcoming) use income data from the PSID and adopt an imputation procedure to construct a measure of total non-durable consumption for households in the PSID, given food expenditure data and a demand function for food, estimated from the CEX.
 One advantage of our approach is that we measure consumption and income for the same household and do not need to worry about potential weaknesses of the imputation procedure.
-Consistent with our estimates, Blundell, Pistaferri and Preston (2008) find that consumption is insulated from most income shocks, but they interpret this result as evidence for a substantial degree of risk sharing.
+Consistent with our estimates, Pistaferri et al. (forthcoming) find that consumption is insulated from most income shocks, but they interpret this result as evidence for a substantial degree of risk sharing.
 We show that heterogeneity can explain the same patterns in the data as partial risk sharing and argue in favor of the former interpretation.

-In this respect our paper is related to the work of Guvenen (2005, 2007), who shows that heterogeneity in income profiles accounts for a large part of the increase in income inequality for a given cohort with age.
+In this respect, our paper is related to the work of Guvenen (2005, 2007), who shows that heterogeneity in income profiles accounts for a large part of the increase in income inequality for a given cohort with age.
 The predictable and unpredictable shocks in Guvenen's work have different statistical properties, which allows for their identification using income data only.
 In this paper, identification relies on the comovement of consumption with income.
 It is therefore reassuring that our results are broadly consistent.